Gian Fulgoni: Information Resources, Inc.

-From 1981 to 1998, he served as President, CEO, and Chairman of Information Resources, Inc. (IRI), a provider of UPC scanner data to the CPG industry.
+From 1981 to 1998, he served as president, CEO, and Chairman of Information Resources, Inc. (IRI), a provider of UPC scanner data to the CPG industry.
 Under his leadership, IRI's revenues grew at 40% annually, reaching over $500 million, with a market value of $1.5 billion.
 In 1996, Advertising Age recognized IRI as the largest U.S. market research firm.

 Technology and board roles

 He was a board member of Platinum Technology, Inc. (1991–1999), during which it grew from $80 million to over $1 billion in revenue before being acquired by Computer Associates for $4 billion in 1999.
-He also served on the board of U.S. Robotics, acquired by 3Com for $8 billion in 1997, and yesMail.com, acquired by CMGI for $700 million in 2000.
+He also served on the board of USRobotics, acquired by 3Com for $8 billion in 1997, and yesMail.com, acquired by CMGI for $700 million in 2000.

 comScore, Inc.

 In 1999, Fulgoni co-founded Comscore, an Internet market intelligence firm.
 He served as Executive Chairman until 2014 and as CEO beginning in 2016.
 The board appointed him CEO in August 2016, and he oversaw restructuring and leadership transitions until 2018, when he retired.
 Comscore operates internationally and serves multiple industries.
-Fulgoni co-holds a U.S. patent for Comscore’s data collection technology.
+Fulgoni co-holds a U.S. patent for Comscore's data collection technology.
 The company was named a "Technology Pioneer" by the World Economic Forum in 2007 and a Global Growth Company Shaper in 2010.

 Later business roles

 In 2002, Fulgoni joined the board of PetMed Express, Inc., where he served until his retirement in 2025.
-He served, periodically, as Chairman and as a member of the company’s governance committees during a period of expansion of the company’s e-commerce operations.
+He served, periodically, as chairman and as a member of the company's governance committees during a period of expansion of the company's e-commerce operations.
 Beginning in 2018, he joined 4490 Ventures, a venture capital fund, as a Venture Partner.